AningRothe/AningRothe.github.io/index.md

 * Spezies: Hobbits
 * Trinkfest
 * Hat 13 Kinder
-## sam said:
-> It’s like in the great stories, Mr. Frodo.
-The ones that really mattered.
-Full of darkness and danger they were.
+> It’s like in the great stories
+> Full of darkness and danger they were.

+waht you means?